tynist/alx-interview/0x03-log_parsing/README.md

 Your code should use the PEP 8 style (version 1.7.x) All your files must be executable
 The length of your files will be tested using wc

 Tasks
-0. Log parsing
+### 0\.
+Log parsing
-mandatory

 Write a script that reads stdin line by line and computes metrics:
+7
 Input format: <IP Address> - [<date>] "GET /projects/260 HTTP/1.1" <status code> <file size> (if the format is not this one, the line must be skipped)
 After every 10 lines and/or a keyboard interruption (CTRL + C), print these statistics from the beginning:
 Total file size: File size: <total size>